paulcair/paulcairns/content/publications/blog/mopping/index.md

 >Realize that you are giving it new life.
 >Notice every footprint that you wash away and appreciate the impermanence of it.
 >That someone stood here, or sat there, and had thoughts and contributed to the karma of this room.
->As you mop: **be grateful for what was; be fully present to what is; and realize that your small actions are giving new life** to this floor for a NEW set of students, that will have thoughts and contribute to its karma next week."
+>As you mop: **be grateful for what was; be fully present to what is; and realize that your small actions are giving new life** to this floor for a NEW set of students, that will have thoughts and contribute to the karma next week."

 "I know its been a long 10 days and you're, keen to get out of here"... he continued as if reading my thoughts... **"but where will you really be going if you aren't truly present."**